-CAUTION: When connecting the device to a host computer and mounting the microSD card, follow the host computer's instructions for connecting and disconnecting USB devices, to avoid damaging or corrupting files.
+CAUTION: When connecting the device to a host computer and mounting its microSD card, follow the host computer's instructions for connecting and disconnecting USB devices, to avoid damaging or corrupting files.

-- 1. Copy the APK file to the root of the microSD card. - Copy the APK file to a microSD card using a host computer (see USB Communication for more information), and then install the microSD card into the device (see Replacing the microSD Card for more information). - Connect the device with a microSD card already installed to the host computer, and copy the .apk file to the microSD card.
+- 1. Copy the apk file to the root of the microSD card. - Copy the apk file to a microSD card using a host computer (see USB Communication for more information), and then installing the microSD card into the device (see Replacing the microSD Card for more information). - Connect the device with a microSD card already installed to the host computer, and copy apk file to the microSD card.
 See USB Communication for more information.
 Disconnect the device from the host computer. - 2.
-Press and hold Power to turn on the device. - 3.
-Swipe the screen up and select to view files on the microSD card. - 4.
-Touch ≡SD card. - 5.
-Locate the application APK file. - 6.
-Touch the application file. - 7.
-Touch Continue to install the app or Cancel to stop the installation. - 8.
-To confirm installation and accept what the application affects, touch Install otherwise touch Cancel. - 9.
+Copy the application APK file from the host computer to the microSD card. - 3.
+Remove the microSD card from the host computer. - 4.
+Press and hold the Power button on the device until the menu appears. - 5.
+Touch Power off. - 6.
+Insert the microSD card. - 7.
+Replace the battery. - 8.
+Replace the battery cover. - 9.
+Press and hold the Power button to turn on the device. - 10.
+Swipe the screen up and select to view files on the microSD card. - 11.
+Touch \equiv > SD card. - 12.
+Locate the application .apk file. - 13.
+Touch the application file. - 14.
+Touch Continue. to install the app or Cancel to stop the installation. - 15.
+To confirm installation and accept what the application affects, touch Install otherwise touch Cancel. - 16.
 Touch Open to open the application or Done to exit the installation process.
 The application appears in the App list.